Binyamin Ben-Eliezer: Political career

 After retiring from the army, Ben-Eliezer was briefly a member of the Tami Party, a grouping of Israeli Jews of "Mizrahi" or Middle Eastern origin.

 Ben-Eliezer was first elected to the Knesset in 1984 on the Yahad list, which merged into the Alignment during his first term.
 He was re-elected in 1988 and 1992, by which time the Alignment had become the Labor Party.
 In July 1992 he was appointed Minister of Housing and Construction in Yitzhak Rabin's government.
 He retained his seat in the 1996 elections, but lost his place in the cabinet as Labor went into opposition.
 Following Ehud Barak's victory in the 1999 Prime Minister election, Ben-Eliezer returned to the cabinet as Deputy Prime Minister and Minister of Communications.
 From October 2000 to 3 March 2001, he also served as Minister of Housing and Construction.

-After Ariel Sharon's victory in the special election for Prime Minister in 2001, Ben-Eliezer was appointed Minister of Defense in the national unity government, and served as Labor Party leader following Barak's resignation until Amram Mitzna was elected in 2002.
-He left the post on 2 October 2002 when Labor withdrew from the coalition.
+After Ariel Sharon (leader of Likud) defeated Barak in the February 2001 snap election for Prime Minister, Ben-Eliezer was appointed Minister of Defense in the national unity government.
+He was elected the new leader of the Labor Party in a late 2001 leadership election held after Barak's resignation as leader.
+Ben-Eliezer left his post as Minister of Defense on 2 October 2002 when Labor withdrew from the coalition.
+His tenure as Labor Party leader ended the following month after Amram Mitzna unseated him in the 20 November 2002 leadership election.

-Re-elected again in 2003, Ben-Eliezer served as Minister of National Infrastructure from 10 January 2005 until 23 November, when Labor left the government.
+Re-elected again to the Knesset on the Labor Party list in 2003, Ben-Eliezer served as Minister of National Infrastructure from 10 January 2005 until 23 November, when Labor left the government.
 In the Labor Party leadership election on 9 November 2005, he came third with 16.8% of the vote, behind Amir Peretz and Shimon Peres.
 He retained his seat again in the 2006 elections, and was appointed Minister of National Infrastructure in Ehud Olmert's government.

 In March 2007, Ben-Eliezer was forced to cancel a trip to Egypt after being warned by Egyptian intelligence that he could be arrested, when Egyptian media and opposition implicated him in the 'massacre' of 250 Egyptian POWs during the Six-Day War following an Israeli documentary.
 However, the allegations are disputed by both Binyamin Ben-Eliezer and the documentary film-maker Ran Edelist.
 Placed eighth on the party's list, he was re-elected again in the 2009 elections and appointed Minister of Industry, Trade and Labour.
 He resigned from the cabinet after Ehud Barak left the Labor Party to establish Independence in January 2011.

 He contracted pneumonia in March 2011 and was put into a medically induced coma, eventually making a full recovery.
 He was re-elected in the 2013 elections, but resigned from the Knesset for health reasons in December 2014, and was replaced by Raleb Majadele.

 Ben-Eliezer was a candidate to succeed Shimon Peres as President of Israel in 2014, but withdrew after allegations of corruption surfaced against him.